How to Avoid Holiday Excess

 This study isn't an invitation to throw caution to the wind, however.
 Eating and drinking high-calorie foods and beverages for an extended period will have both a short and long-term effect on your health as well as your weight.
 The study tells us that we can still enjoy this time of year and all it has to offer within moderation and still achieve our personal wellness goals.

 How to Avoid Holiday Weight Gain

-Motivation to change our habits is one of the most powerful tools we have, and even more powerful than most weight loss medications.
+The desire to change our habits is one of the most powerful tools we have.
+Hard to believe, but internal motivation is even more potent than most weight loss medications.
 If we continue to make the same choices, then we will continue to get the same results.
-If we are able to convince ourselves that it is worth it to make healthy decisions for our long term health, those changes seem to be more attainable.
+If we can convince ourselves that it is worth it to make healthy decisions for our long-term health, those changes seem to be more attainable.

-Planning ahead for the holiday season and managing time wisely can help avoid the rush towards the end.
-You should be realistic about what you and cannot do, and should not accept an invitation to every event if that will be a source of stress.
-Make time to reflect upon the holiday season with immediate family to relax and enjoy quiet time, as opposed to being rushed from one party to another.
+Planning for the holiday season and managing our time better can help avoid rushing towards the end.
+Try to be realistic about what you cannot do, even if this means declining individual invitations or skipping activities that will be sources of stress.
+This year make time to reflect upon the holiday season with immediate family.
+Spend the last weeks of the year relaxing and enjoying quiet time together instead of being rushed from one project to another.

-If you absolutely need to have dessert, have a small piece of pie or a few bites of dessert – and see it as a treat for all the hard work it takes to keep on track.
+If you can't skip dessert, have a small piece of pie, a few bites of cake or one or two cookies, and see it as a treat for all the hard work it takes to keep on track.
 Don't see this as a failure, but also try not to make it an everyday habit.
-Also avoid the "guess I fell off the wagon, there goes my diet" attitude and instead go right back to the food habits you want to keep practicing.
+Also, avoid the "guess I fell off the wagon, there goes my diet" attitude and instead go right back to the food habits you want to keep practicing.

-Everyone can use some rest and relaxation.
-Happy holidays to you and your family, and have a joyous season!
+Everyone can use some relaxation during this busy time.
+Happy holidays to you and your family and have a joyous season!